 As of April 14, 2021, the United States Embassy in Port Louis is resuming limited nonimmigrant visa services.
 While the Embassy aims to process cases as soon as practicable, there is likely to be increased wait times for completing such services due to substantial backlogs.
 Individuals not physically present in Mauritius are advised to review entry and quarantine requirements prior to reserving an appointment.
 Appointments are available through our online system.
+Visa application interviews require physical presence of the applicant; do not reserve an appointment if you are not able to be physically present in Port Louis, Mauritius.

 Interview waiver and renewals: You can renew your visa by mail or drop off in lieu of coming to the U.S. Embassy in person provided you meet all the qualifications listed at https://mu.usembassy.gov/visas/interview-waiver/.
 Please read all the instructions before submitting your application.